 Opening up a bank account in Berlin can be more difficult than you think as banks are often not as open to foreigners as they could be and at times, even go so far as to refuse your request to do business with them.
 However, if you come armed with your passport, Anmeldung, visa papers, employment contract, and recent bank statements from home, you shouldn’t have any problem getting an account.

 Some of the big banks in Germany include Sparkasse, Postbank, Commerzbank, Deutsche Bank, and Volksbank.
 Know that bank employees often don’t speak English and may require you to make an appointment for a later date when an English speaking employee is available.
 Whenever possible, always try to use an ATM (Geldautomat) linked to your German bank account as the processing fees are unusually high in Germany if you use another’s banks ATM.
-You can pay upwards of €5 for a single transaction.
+You can pay upwards of €5 for a single transaction!
 One of the things I like about being a customer of Sparkasse is they have ATMs and branches all around Berlin.
 Most bank accounts will have a low monthly fee associated with them as well.
-For example, I pay €3 per month for my basic account with Sparkasse.
+For example, I pay a meager €3 per month.

 Most banks will also offer the possibility of opening a savings account (Sparbuch), running an overdraft (Disposition Kredit), getting a credit card, and other loans like a Mietkautionskonto which will cover your deposit costs for renting a new apartment.